| |

-later the regions and districts were to go, just as quickly, in
+twenty years later the regions and districts were to go, just

-their turn, but the community councils carried on.
+as quickly, in their turn, but the community councils carried

 Community Council

-community councils are based on former royal burghs, some reaching
+modern community councils are based on former royal burghs, some

-back to the 12th century.
-Though most royal burghs at one time or
+reaching back to the 12th century.
+Though most royal burghs at one

-another, had arms registered - some, like Perth and Queensferry,
+time or another, had arms registered - some, like Perth and

-almost as soon as the Public Register was opened - at least one
+Queensferry, almost as soon as the Public Register was opened - at

-remained without a coat of arms until the very end of the burghs in
+least one remained without a coat of arms until the very end of

 But most of the